Luca-Hu/sharePlacesApp-Frontend/README.md

 < Note: Since no cloud like AWS S3 is used to save images, all images will not be permanently saved, which is a drawback. >

-The homepage is "ALL USERS" page, you can click the user-photos to browser their post(s).
-If you want use "ADD PLACE" module to create a new post, or use "MY PLACE" module to browser/edit/delete your post(s), you need sign up or sign in.
+The homepage is "ALL USERS" page, you can select an user's profile photo to browser his post(s).

+You need sign up or sign in to use "ADD PLACE" module to create a new post, and use "MY PLACE" module to browser/edit/delete your post(s), .

-You can click "Authentication" button in the nav bar to login default user1 's account : **Email: test1@test.com ， Password:tester**
+You can click on "Authentication" button in the nav bar to sign up a new account, your account will auto-login after signup successfully.

+Or you can redirectly login default user1 's account : **Email: test1@test.com ， Password:tester**

-< Tips: All default users' initial password is "tester", you can login other default users' account: test(1~6)@test.com >
+< Tips: All default users' initial password is "tester", you can login other default users' account, just change email: test(1~8)@test.com >

-You also can sign-up a new account, your account will auto-login after signup successfully.

 -----------